-Community Action's Financial Coaching program offers individuals with low-to-moderate income the opportunity to learn financial literacy skills, build habits, and transform economic goals into reality.
-The program provides financial literacy classes followed by one-on-one financial coaching sessions.
+Community Action's Free to Save - Financial Literacy Service offers individuals with low-to-moderate income the opportunity to learn financial literacy skills, build habits, and transform economic goals into reality.

-This program begins with six weeks of financial literacy classes, with participants attending one weekly two-hour class.
+This service provides six weeks of financial literacy classes, with participants attending one weekly two-hour class.
 These modules cover foundational knowledge of the following topics:

 - Values and Goals